A series of fact sheets that explain the schools reform package in more detail are also available.

 Will any schools lose funding?

-The funding reduction will occur in a manageable way, with most affected schools set to have a reduction in Commonwealth funding of less than two per cent a year over the next four years.
+The funding reduction will occur in a manageable way, with most affected schools set to have only a small reduction in Commonwealth funding .

 What is the National School Resourcing Board?

-The Australian Government will establish the National School Resourcing Board (the Board) to review elements of the funding model under the Act and the Regulation, and assess compliance of approved authorities with the requirements of the Act.
+The Australian Government established the National School Resourcing Board (the Board) to undertake reviews of different parts of the funding model under the Australian Education Act 2013 (the Act).

 What are the interim arrangements for non-government school systems, while the National School Resourcing Board undertakes the socio-economic status (SES) score methodology review?